fandm-college/rcs.github.io/access/README.md

 In addition, there is operating system-specific setup(detailed below) that you will need in order to access our compute resources regardless of whether that access is on or off campus.

+At the end of this documentation we have provided some basic troubleshooting tips when experiencing issues connecting.

 ## Mac OS X setup

 By default, Mac OS X comes with a program called `terminal` which can be used for connecting to systems.
 The terminal program can be found in  Utilities folder which can be quickly opened using the keyboard shortcut `Shift+Command+U`.
 Once you click on the terminal program to open it, we suggest you save it to your toolbar for faster access in the future.

 Once terminal is running you connect using the `ssh` command as in `ssh userName@system.fandm.edu`.
+For example:

-For example, `ssh aweaver29@rcs-scsn.fandm.edu`
+`ssh aweaver29@rcs-scsn.fandm.edu`

 **Please note:**
 1. You may see a message about the authenticity of the host.
 Type `yes` (the entire word) to continue connecting.